cambridge-ceu/csd3/systems/email.md

 This can be done with `mutt` from the console, which leaves to a menu-driven session.

-Alternatively, to send a message one can following these steps,
+Alternatively, to send a message one can follow these steps,

 ```bash
 mail <your-email address>